netconomy/eslint-config-netconomy/README.md

 # ESLint Configuration used by Netconomy

 This is the ESLint base configuration used by Netconomy for our projects.
-We provide the following presets:
+Included are the following presets:

 * `eslint-config-netconomy/react`
 * `eslint-config-netconomy/jquery`
 * `eslint-config-netconomy/nodejs`

-To use for example the React base configuration within your own ESLint configuration, simple add following line to your `.eslintrc`:
+To use, for example, the React preset in your own ESLint configuration, simple add following line to your `.eslintrc`:

 ```
 "extends": "netconomy/react"